Skip to content

 • name (str | None): Human-readable name (required in relaxed mode if not registered)

-• track (bool): If False, write without lineage tracking or dataset registration
+• track (bool): If False, write without lineage tracking, dataset registration, or license enforcement.

 • **kwargs: Arguments passed to pandas.DataFrame.to_parquet()